UMAprotocol/protocol/documentation/explainers/dvm_interfaces.md

 - A voter can call this method multiple times with the same `roundId` as long as price requests are different.

 - The event `PriceResolved` is emitted on the first voter to retrieve rewards for a price request.

+- For convenience, returns the number of tokens minted and awarded.